 Each registration district has a unique reference number.

-This registration district guide contains lists in alphabetical and numerical order of all registration districts in Scotland with the dates during which each was operative.
-It is based on the General Register Office for Scotland publication 'The registration districts of Scotland from 1855' (known as the blue book).
-It lists all changes up to January 2009 combined with the references and earliest dates for the 901 Old Parish Registers from 1553-1854.
+The Parishes and Registration Districts of Scotland by name guide (1.4 MB pdf) lists all parishes and districts in alphabetical order with the dates during which each was operative.
+It is based on the former General Register Office for Scotland publication 'The registration districts of Scotland from 1855' known as the 'Blue book'.
+This version includes all changes up to January 2009 as well as parish references and dates for the Old Parish Registers from 1553 to 1854.

 The blue book had appendices showing the registration districts for the cities.
-Scanned copies of those pages are made available here in portable document format (less than 180Kb).
-PDF files require Acrobat Reader.
-Download Acrobat Reader free
+Scanned copies of the pages are made available here in portable document format (each file is less than 180Kb).